roblaing/erlang-webapp-howto/unit8/README.md

 <h2>Javascript style</h2>

-Something that frustrates me about Javascript &mdash; and I'm guessing most others &mdash; is it's a language designed by committee, cluttered with synonymous ways of achieving anything.
-Googling the "best" way to approach anything leads to a swamp of conflicting advice.
+Something that frustrates me about Javascript &mdash; and I'm guessing many others &mdash; is it's a language designed by committee, cluttered with synonymous ways of doing anything.
+Googling the "best" way leads to a swamp of conflicting advice, so I've settled on the examples in <a href="https://developer.mozilla.org/en-US/">MDN</a> as my reference.

-A cool thing about the language is its constant evolution, and I discovered all kinds of new ways to do things during this exercise including the &lt;template&gt; element which I'll get to later.

-A style rule I'm addopting to make Javascript more Erlangish is to write all my <em>nodes</em> as
+A style rule I'm adopting to make Javascript more Erlangish is to write all my <em>nodes</em> as
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">
 event listeners</a> using this basic pattern: